nickyGfromOP/Example_Project/Example_Project2/ReadMe.txt

-This is a text file for lab 2.
+This is a testing file for lab 2.
 If you are reading this, it means I am already dead.